Packing Lists

 Trekking poles (we can provide them)

-Enough snacks that you can eat a granola bar-sized snack every 2 hours or so (energy bars, trail mix, dried fruit, and other high-protein/calory foods are lightweight and great)
+Enough snacks that you can eat a granola bar-sized snack every 2 hours or so (energy bars, trail mix, dried fruit, and other high-protein/calorie foods are lightweight and great)

 Substantial lunch (like a sandwich or similar)